 Further information on these functions is provided below, and also on the Flood Victoria website

+The Mallee CMA is not the lead agency to contact during a flood event.
 The Mallee CMA is responsible for floodplain management in the Mallee region.
 Our role is to give advice that encourages appropriate development and reduces the impacts of flooding on life, property and infrastructure.

 The Mallee CMA can provide the following information: